MoVehrs/DynRPG-Plugins/limit_break/README.md

 - For vertical bar layout:

-  - Image must be exactly 1 pixel high
+  - Image must be exactly 1 pixel high.

-  - Width per frame can be any size you want
+  - Width per frame can be any size you want.

-  - First pixel of each frame must be magenta (#FF00FF)
+  - First pixel of each frame must be magenta (#FF00FF).

-  - Example: For 10 frames with 8px frame width, image would be 80×1 pixels
+  - Example: For 10 frames with 8px frame width, image would be 80×1 pixels.

   - The magenta pixels should be at positions (0,0), (8,0), (16,0), etc.